Main Street Capital Corp (MAIN) CEO Dwayne Hyzak on Q1 2020 Results - Earnings Call Transcript

 Michael Ramirez

-I apologize if I missed this or it was discussed earlier, just curious how much of your interest income collected during the quarter was classified as ticked and how does that compare to last quarter?
+I apologize if I missed this or it was discussed earlier, just curious how much of your interest income collected during the quarter was classified as PIK and how does that compare to last quarter?

 Brent Smith

-I think interest was around 2% this quarter and it increased by about 5% during the quarter as we agreed to work with companies to let them switch to pick for certain period of time as we work through this pandemic.
+I think interest was around 2% this quarter and it increased by about not quite a percent during the quarter as we agreed to work with some of our companies to let them switch to PIK for certain period of time as we work through this pandemic.

 Michael Ramirez